quijaman1988/SusanBuckDWAnotes/03_Laravel/12_Composer_Packages.md

 This instruction is a bit sparse and assumes some pre-existing Laravel knowledge, so let's expound:

-The first but in the instructions is telling you you need to add...
+The first part in the instructions is telling you you need to add...

 ```php
 Barryvdh\Debugbar\ServiceProvider::class,